luxfi/docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ## Step 3: Set up `node_exporter` <a id="exporter"></a>

-In addition to metrics from LuxGo, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
+In addition to metrics from Luxd, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
 For that, we will use `node_exporter`, a Prometheus plugin.